apache/fury-site/docs/guide/java/graalvm-support.md

 `ForyJson` instances at runtime and do not need build-time initialization or reflection configuration.

-Type, field, effective ordinary getter, inherited, and nested type-use `@JsonCodec` annotations are supported.
-For a field or getter, the declaration is checked first and the root annotated type is used only when the declaration is absent.
-Nested generic arguments and array components remain fully supported in a native image.
+Type, field, effective ordinary getter, setter value parameter, and `JsonCreator` parameter `@JsonCodec` annotations are supported.
+The Feature registers every selected complete-value, element, content, Map-key, and Map-value codec constructor.
+This is the same annotation model used on the JVM and Android.

-`JsonAnyProperty` and `JsonAnyGetter` flatten their Map and have no complete root value, so a field or method declaration codec and a root type-use codec are invalid there.
-A nested codec on the Map value remains supported.
+`JsonAnyProperty` and `JsonAnyGetter` flatten their Map into the enclosing object.
+Use `@JsonCodec(valueCodec = ...)` on that field or getter to customize each dynamic value.
+A second `JsonAnySetter` parameter may use the normal configuration for its own value shape.

+Child codecs act on one direct level. `elementCodec` supports `Collection`, Java arrays, and `AtomicReferenceArray`; `contentCodec` supports `Optional` and `AtomicReference`; `keyCodec` and `valueCodec` support Map keys and values.
+A complete `value` codec cannot be combined with a child codec.

 An annotation codec must have the same public no-argument constructor required on the JVM.
 In a named module, export or open its package to `org.apache.fory.json`.
 A codec instance supplied